Looking for a list of productive things to do when you are bored at home? Try this one!

 Now, can you leverage your list to earn an income?
 Especially a passive income?

 For instance, you can sell your photographs online or start a blog or vlog to share your baking adventures.
 As for teaching, you can sell lesson plans or fun activity ideas to parents currently at home with their kids.

 The sky is the limit.

-Instead of worrying about the pandemic, think about what comes after.
+Instead of worrying about today, think about what comes after.
 What do you miss the most?
-What do you wish you could do right now, if there wasn’t a crisis?
+What do you wish you could do right now?

-What are you doing to stay productive during this crisis?
+What are you doing to stay productive?
 Share it in the comments below.